Simple ways to lower energy bills

-- Replace incandescent light bulbs with energy efficient ones and save $100 or more a year on electricity in your house.
+- Replace incandescent light bulbs -with energy efficient LEDs and save $100 or more a year on electricity in your house.

 Heating water is expensive, so using less hot water has a big impact on your energy bills.

 - Use an efficient showerhead - it still gives you a great shower, but uses much less water.
-To check the flow rate of your shower, put a 10 litre bucket under the shower - if it fills in less than a minute, your showerhead is wasting water.
+To check the flow rate of your shower, put a 10 litre bucket under the shower - if it fills in less than a minute at normal showering temperature, your showerhead is wasting water.
 An efficient showerhead has a flow rate of 9 litres per minute, or less.

 - Reduce shower time - a 15 minute shower costs around $1, a 5 minute shower around 33c.
 A family of 4 could be saving around $18 a week just by taking shorter showers.
 That’s $900 a year.

 - Use cold washes - unless you have an especially dirty load.
 Modern washing machines and detergents clean well using cold water.
-A hot water wash uses 90% more electricity than a cold wash.
+A hot water wash can use 10 times more electricity than a cold wash.

 Appliances left on standby can cost you more than $100 a year on your power bills.
 Major culprits are home entertainment appliances, like TVs, stereos, game consoles and computer equipment.
 Plug them all into multi-plug boards so they can all be turned off properly at the same time.
 Turn off other appliances like whiteware at the wall too.